ahoneybun/Install-Other-System76/Arch-based/install-software.md

 sudo gpasswd -a $USER adm
 ```

+The gpasswd command is needed for the GNOME Shell Extension for System76 Power to work as well as the Firmware Manager.

 **NOTE**

  If you are using a NVIDIA graphics card, you may need to add additional